MildredKoskei/Random-Ducks-App/README.md

 As a user, I can:

--see a duck image on the `#card-image` and it should be new picture of a fox when the page is refreshed
+-see a duck image on the `#card-image` and it should be new picture of a duck when the page is refreshed
 - like the picture by clicking on the like button `#like-button` and the number of times liked should also be displayed by the like count `#like-count`
-- Add a comment on the comment section and the comment should be displayed on a div section just below the likes section
+- Add a comment on the comment section and the comment should be appended to the comments list
-- A user  can also delete their comment before they submit their comment
+- A user  can also delete their comment before they submit their comment by clicking the delete button